retifrav/rclone-rc-web-gui/README.md

 - the GUI feels a bit overloaded and has several non-functioning controls
 - transfers list has no sorting, so its elements "jump" from position to position on every view update

-In this project I am trying to improve all that and implement some additional functionality.
-At the same time, the nice-looking of the GUI has the lowest priority for me, so expect it to be very basic.
+So here I am trying to improve all that and to implement some additional functionality.
+At the same time, the nice-looking part has the lowest priority for me, so expect the GUI to be very basic.

 ## Examples